linode/docs/docs/guides/security/monitoring/monitor-server-activities-using-beats/index.md

     }
     ```

-1. Test the Logstash Configuration.
+1. Test the Logstash configuration.
 If there are configuration errors, go back to step 3 to open the configuration file and fix them.
 The testing process may take a while to complete but should result in a `Config Validation Result: OK.
 Exiting Logstash` message at the end.

     ```command
     sudo -u logstash /usr/share/logstash/bin/logstash --path.settings /etc/logstash -t